Genez-io/genezio-landing-page/new-landing/src/posts/introducing-content-hub-smarter-citations.md

 ![Editing a Genezio-generated article via the chat interface](/images/content-hub-chat-interface.webp  "Editing a Genezio-generated article via the chat interface")

 Most brands create content based on intuition, SEO tradition, or internal assumptions.
 But LLMs don't think like traditional search engines.
+Because [AI mentions aren't random](/blog/ai-mentions-arent-random/), understanding what models cite is critical.

 The Content Hub helps you create content that is aligned with how AI assistants actually gather information, structure answers, and decide what to cite.
 This process begins with [data-backed briefs, not articles](/blog/briefs-not-articles/), to guide content creation before drafting.

 Instead of guessing what might work, you start from: